Key Takeaways

 Causal connection.
 There's a link between your protected activity and the adverse action.

-Employers will almost always claim the adverse action had nothing to do with your EEOC complaint.
-They'll point to performance problems, attendance issues, or restructuring.
-Your job is to show those reasons are pretextual—excuses covering up the real motivation.
+Employers often claim the adverse action had nothing to do with your EEOC complaint.
+They may point to performance problems, attendance issues, or restructuring.
+Your job is to show those reasons are pretextual — excuses covering up the real motivation.

 Timing Is Often Key